-This paper introduces Orion, a system for interactive modeling, transformation, and visualization of network data.
-By providing a unified model, workflow language, and graphical user interface for iterative network manipulation, the construction and comparison of networks empower analysts to be more exploratory and flexible in their analysis.
-Through case studies involving online health communities, academic collaboration networks, and global software development, we demonstrate that Orion effectively supports the visual analysis of multidimensional heterogenous networks.
+This article introduces Orion, a system for interactive modeling, transformation, and visualization of network data.
+By providing a unified model, workflow language, and graphical UI for iterative network manipulation, the construction and comparison of networks empower analysts to be more exploratory and flexible in their analysis.
+Through case studies involving online health communities, academic collaboration networks, and global software development, we demonstrate how Orion supports the visual analysis of multidimensional heterogeneous networks.